A cooperative project between the University of Alaska Fairbanks (UAF) and the Michigan Tech Research Institute (MTRI).

-Under a cooperative project between MTRI and UAF, we are creating a flexible and map-based Mineral Occurrence Revenue Estimation and Visualization (MOREV) tool for existing and planned Alaska and Canadian railroads, including the proposed Alaska-Canada Rail Link.
+Under a cooperative project between MTRI and UAF, we have created a flexible and map-based Mineral Occurrence Revenue Estimation and Visualization (MOREV) Tool for existing and planned Alaska and Canadian railroads, including the proposed Alaska-Canada Rail Link.
 Estimates of carbon emissions for multi-modal shipping of mineral commodities are included in a flexible tool module.

 Dr. Paul Metz, Ph.D.

 UAF - Dr. Paul Metz, Dr. Mark Taylor

 MTRI - Dr. Robert Shuchman, Colin Brooks, Helen Kourous-Harrigan, Eric Keefauver, Michael Billmire, Richard Dobson, Nathaniel Jessee, and Michelle Wienert

 Above: Example of the MOREV tool input tables, used to calculate revenue scenarios and transportation greenhouse gas emissions.

 Above: The GIS interface to the MOREV tool, showing mineral deposit locations in Alaska, Yukon, and B.C.